Detroit Red Wings making plans in case Alex DeBrincat (unwell) unavailable against Jets

 Forward Klim Kostin (undisclosed injury) is expected to return after missing three games.
 Defenseman Jeff Petry (upper body) is also a possibility to return after missing two games, though Lalonde sounded less certain about that.

-In addition to playing on the top line, DeBrincat is a power play fixture, where he plays the left flank role on the first unit, alongside Larkin, Perron, Shayne Gostisbehere and Moritz Seider.
-Perron was moved DeBrincat's spot in practice, and J.T.
+In addition to playing on the top line, DeBrincat is a fixture on the power play, where he plays the left flank role on the first unit alongside Larkin, Perron, Shayne Gostisbehere and Moritz Seider.
+Perron was moved to DeBrincat's spot in practice, and J.T.
 Compher moved over from the second unit to take over Perron's usual spot in front of the net.
 In turn, Joe Veleno subbed onto the second unit, with Jake Walman, Daniel Sprong, Andrew Copp and Lucas Raymond.

 This article originally appeared on Detroit Free Press: Detroit Red Wings' Alex DeBrincat under the weather, day-to-day